0-steve/census_api/README.md

 Conduct exploratory data analysis on social characteristics data for each state returned from 1_build.
 Learn trends & visualize analysis in a Jupyter notebook.

 ## Goal #3 (3_query)
-Load data into DuckDB to run SQL queries for futher data transformation and analysis
+Load data into DuckDB to run SQL queries for futher data transformation and analysis.
+Create an interactive chart with Altair to see ancestral country of origin by state.

 ## References
 ```
 https://www.census.gov/data/developers/data-sets/acs-5year.html
 https://api.census.gov/data/2021/acs/acs5/profile/groups/DP02.html
 ```

-## Coming soon

-Further documentation into census.gov API & required python packages